elfhosted/elfhosted.com/docs/faq.md

 ### My playback is buffering

 Check your speed at https://speed.elfhosted.com - you'll want at least 20Mbps for reliable playback at 1080p.
 Configure your streamer to "DirectPlay", rather than transcoding, for best results.

+## Debrid

+### Aren't you misusing RealDebrid?

+RealDebrid has a "fair use" policy of ~2TB/day for residential users, and ~500GB/day for datacenters.
+[Zurg][zurg] supports multiple user-provided "backup tokens", allowing users to purchase multiple RD accounts in order to remain within RealDebrid's fair-use limits.

+An ElfHosted user therefore gets 25% of the daily bandwidth allocation that a residential user gets, and consequently pays 400% more than a residential user for the same level of service.

 --8<-- "common-links.md"